GGLabCenter/ivtools/README.md

 Custom page for the IV Telegram's Contest main screen at instantview.telegram.org/contest - to make life easier

 ## INSTALL
+To run the script you have just to do only **one** of those things:

+**1.** import the .zip file in Greasemonkey

+**2.** open the .js file of this project and click on "Raw", Greasemonkey will do the rest directly

-You have just to import the .zip file in Greasemonkey or copy the code manually from the .js file into a new empty userscript.
+**3.** copy the code manually from the .js file into a new empty userscript

 ## RESULT
 ![Alt text](sample.png?raw=true "Title")